-The below content previously appeared in the February/March 2022 issue of the Broward County Bar Association’s Barrister magazine.
+The below content previously appeared in the April 2022 issue of the Broward County Bar Association’s Barrister magazine.

 Florida Supreme Court amends appellate rule to allow interlocutory review of orders granting or denying a motion for leave to assert a claim for punitive damages.

 The Florida Supreme Court has added a new subdivision to Appellate Rule of Civil Procedure 9.130 which allows the district courts of appeal the opportunity to review non-final orders granting, or denying, a motion for leave to amend the complaint to assert a claim for punitive damages.
 A dissenting Justice Labarga notes that Florida is the only state with a rule like this in place.
 In re: Amendment to Florida Rule of Appellate Procedure 9.130, SC21-129, 47 Fla.
 L. Weekly S1 (Fla.
 Jan.
 6, 2022).

 Florida Supreme Court amends rules to address out-of-state attorneys working remotely from Florida.

 The Florida Supreme Court amended rule 4-5.5 to state that a lawyer who is licensed in another state does not have a regular presence in Florida (for the practice of law) if the lawyer is working remotely while physically located in Florida for an extended period of time, so long as the lawyer is working exclusively on non-Florida matters and neither the firm nor the lawyer is holding him or herself out as having a Florida presence.
 In re: Amendments to Rule Regulating The Florida Bar 4-5.5, SC21-1379, 47 Fla.
 L. Weekly S51 (Feb.
 17, 2022).

 Trial court erred in refusing to award law firm reasonable fees under its charging lien without first determining who bore responsibility in creating the attorney-client rift.